-UOW has three delivery modes for postgraduate students.
+UOW has a number of delivery modes for postgraduate students.
 Different courses offer one or more delivery mode options, check Course Finder to find out which delivery modes are offered for the courses you are interested in.

 When you study ‘on campus’ you will attend classes at a UOW campus between Monday and Friday, but you can often choose class times outside business hours to help you organise study around your other commitments.
 UOW integrates online learning into all of our subjects so the time spent on campus is spent strengthening your understanding and practising your skills.
 While this option is a greater time commitment than the other delivery modes, it provides more face-to-face interaction with our passionate lecturers and teachers, and means that you have greater opportunity to network with your classmates.

-In addition to the Wollongong campus, UOW offers some postgrad courses at our other metro and regional campuses:
+In addition to the Wollongong campus, UOW offers a number of postgrad courses at our metro and regional campuses:

-- Business courses in Sydney CBD (UOW Sydney Business School)
+Business courses at UOW Sydney CBD campus (UOW Sydney Business School)

-- Nursing and Social Work courses in South Western Sydney (Liverpool)
+Nursing and Social Work courses at UOW South Western Sydney campus in Liverpool

-- Teaching courses in Shoalhaven, Bega, Batemans Bay, Southern Highlands
+Teaching courses at Shoalhaven, Bega, Batemans Bay, Southern Highlands campuses

 Find a course